chinarulezzz/chinarulezzz.github.io/index.md

 * [dwm](https://github.com/chinarulezzz/dwm-6.0) -- extremely fast, small, and dynamic window manager for X.

 * [gmusicbrowser](https://github.com/chinarulezzz/gmusicbrowser-crz) -- jukebox for large collections of music.

+* [active-cve-check](https://github.com/chinarulezzz/active-cve-check) -- checks a list of packages against the "active" (not yet patched) CVE's as listed in the Ubuntu CVE Tracker.

 ### Software